biocore/wol/start.md

 ### Qiita

-The WoL database is now available from [**Qiita**](https://qiita.ucsd.edu/).
-Users can analyze shotgun metagenomic data by select `SHOGUN 1.0.7` and proper aligner from the graphic interface.
+The WoL database has been implemented in [**Qiita**](https://qiita.ucsd.edu/).
+Users can analyze shotgun metagenomic data using WoL from the graphic user interface: Start from FASTQ files, choose command: "Shogun 1.0.7", then choose optional parameter "wol_xxx" (xxx is the aligner of choice).

 ### PhyloPhlAn